JT-808/Tiny-Winter-Scare-VR/README.md

 4. **Launch the Game**
    - Put on your headset and navigate to **Library** > **Unknown Sources** to find and launch the game.
   ---

+  ⚠️ Disclaimer
+This VR experience contains sudden loud sounds and visual jump scares that may not be suitable for all players.
+Not recommended for individuals with heart conditions, epilepsy, or those sensitive to intense or frightening content.
+Use at your own risk.
+The developer is not responsible for any discomfort, fear responses, or health issues that may occur while playing.

+---